 What merit badges can I take?

 Any badge on the list that you qualify for.
 Please note that there are prerequisites for some badges.
 Merit badge cards should be obtained from your Scoutmaster before you come to camp.
 Some merit badges have limited capacity and we can not assure you prior to arrival that you will be in those badges.
-These include but are not limited to Horsemanship, Golf, and Sailing.
+These include but are not limited to Horsemanship, Climbing, and Sailing.
 For questions regarding others that may have limits, please send an email to our Program Director at Program@ockanickon.org.

 Can I participate in Adventure Sports Activities at camp?